salim-benhamadi/TabularOCR/README.rst

 Contributing
 ------------

-Contributions to TableOCR are welcome!
+Contributions to TabularOCR are welcome!
 If you encounter any issues or have ideas for improvements, please open an issue or submit a pull request on the `GitHub repository <https://github.com/salim-benhamadi/tableocr>`_.

 Credits
 -------

-TableOCR was created and is maintained by `Salim Benhamadi <https://github.com/salim-benhamadi>`_.
+TabularOCR was created and is maintained by `Salim Benhamadi <https://github.com/salim-benhamadi>`_.

 License
 -------